plowteam/donut/README.md

 features or bug fixes, documenting new file formats or simply editing some grammar.

+Please take a moment to read through the [contribution guidelines](./CONTRIBUTING.md).

 You can also join the [Discord for development discussion]((https://discord.gg/xpdbWzG)) if you are unsure of anything.